OpenAF/oafp/src/docs/USAGE.md

 | llmconversation | String | File to keep the LLM conversation |
 | llmimage | String | For visual models you can provide a base64 image or an image file path or an URL of an image |

+> Tip: Use the 'getlist=' optional transform to automatically filter list of data from LLMs prompt responses if relevant.

 ---

 ### 🧾 Regression transform options